U-VISA Submission Process

-2. Your client was a victim of qualifying criminal activity. (link to website)
+Your client was a victim of qualifying criminal activity. (link to website)

 Your client was helpful, is helpful, or is likely to be helpful to law enforcement in the investigation or prosecution of the crime.
 If your client is under the age of 16 on the date of the qualifying crime or is unable to provide information due to a disability, a parent, guardian, or next friend may assist law enforcement on their behalf.
 As per California Law, helpfulness is presumed if, your client has not refused to provide information reasonably requested by law enforcement or this Office.
 (See Cal.
-Penal Code Section 679.10 for further information).
+Penal Code Section 679.10 for further information, link to website).

 Procedure for Submission